xipki/xipki/README.md

   You may access the CLI via SSH (details see the last text block in the previous section).

+* ACME
+  Use any ACME client.

 * EST
   Use any EST client.

-  The shell script `xipki/client-script/est.sh` demonstrates the use of EST API.
+  The shell script `xipki/client-script/est-client.sh` demonstrates the use of EST API.

   An example script in available under `xipki/client-script/est-client.script`.
   It can be executed in the CLI as follows: